cochetquentin/PersonalProjects/README.md

 Bot that lets you play an online game called Tusmo.
 The bot uses visual recognition and automatic typing to be 100% capable of playing without human assistance.

 # YTRecommender
 AI that recommends videos to youtube users based on their likes.
-The AI contains two models:
+The AI contains three models:
 - Numerical model: Retrieves numerical information from videos, such as video length, category, etc., in order to deduce a recommendation.
 - Thumbnail model: Retrieves the video's thumbnail to deduce a recommendation.
 - NLP model: retrieves the video title and description to deduce a recommendation